telerik/teststudio-docs/docs-teststudiodev/features/project-settings/element-images.md

 - Enable/Disable scrolling of the page when searching an element by image.

+- Enable/Disable searching the elements by using their image first.
+The setting is used on project level and applies for every test step, unless it is otherwise specified in the <a href="/features/test-execution/test-list-settings" target="_blank">Test List Settings</a> or <a href="/features/test-maintenance/test-step-properties" target="_blank">Test Step Properties</a>.

 ## Image Preview

-Displaying the image preview in the Elements Explorer is not available in the Test Studio Dev plugin for Visual Studio.
-If you need to <a href="https://docs.telerik.com/teststudio/features/elements-explorer/find-element-by-image" target="_blank">see and edit the images recorded for elements</a>, you need to open the project in the Standalone Test Studio product.
+Displaying the image preview in Elements Explorer is not supported in Test Studio Dev.
+You can <a href="https://docs.telerik.com/teststudio/features/elements-explorer/find-element-by-image" target="_blank">see and edit the images recorded for elements</a> in the Standalone Test Studio product.

 ## Clear All Element Images

-Deleting the elements' images is not available in the Test Studio Dev plugin for Visual Studio.
+Deleting the elements' images is not not supported in Test Studio Dev.

 [1]: images/element-images/fig1.png